sumbach/modern-cljs/doc/tutorial-16.md

                    ...}]}
 ```

-This way, thanks to the [leiningen][19] `:target-path` option, which
-defaults to the `target` directory in the main directory of the
+The [leiningen][19] `:target-path` option defaults to the `target`
+directory in the main directory of the project.
+By placing generated
-project, the `lein clean` command will deleted any `cljx` generated
+files under `target`, the `lein clean` command will delete any files generated by `cljx`.
-files.

-> NOTE 6: Many thanks to [Chas Emerick][3] for having suggested me this
+> NOTE 6: Many thanks to [Chas Emerick][3] for suggesting this
 > smart trick.

-Accordingly to the above choice, we had to modify the leiningen
+Corresponding to the above choice, we had to modify the leiningen
-`:test-paths` option with the `["target/test/clj" "target/test/cljs]`
+`:test-paths` option with the `["target/test/clj" "target/test/cljs"]`
-value in such a way that the `lein test` command used to run the CLJ
-unit tests knows where to find the generated files and to respect the
+value so `lein test` can find the generated CLJ unit testing files, and to respect the
-fact that `cljsbuild` does not add back CLJS pathnames to the
+fact that `cljsbuild` does not add CLJS pathnames to the
 Leiningen `classpath` (cf. ATTENTION NOTE in
 [Tutorial 1 - The Basics][22]).

 *Mutatis mutandis*, we had to update the `:source-paths` option for
-each `cljsbuild` unit testing build by including the
+each `cljsbuild` unit testing build to include the
 `"target/test/cljs"` directory.
 As before, in this way each
 `cljsbuild` unit testing build knows where to find the CLJS unit
 testing files generated by `cljx`.

 In the `:cljx` task configuration we defined two `cljx` generators
-(i.e. `:builds`).
+(i.e., `:builds`).

 ```clj
   :cljx {:builds [{:source-paths ["test/cljx"]